pigalleg/test2/README.md

 * WiFi (802.11) and/or
 * ZigBee

 This means that WiFi and/or ZigBee connection must be pre-configured after local load controlling.
-This projects assumes (but will guide you also) in how to set ZigBee connectivity.
+This projects assumes (but will guide you through the steps to set) ZigBee connectivity.
 WiFi connectivity will not be explained extensively.

 ### Hardware requiriments
 The Aggregator code must run in any debian based platform while client was tested in a BeagleBone Black minicomputer.
 Actuators were running in a Arduino One and in a Photon device.
 Here's a little resume  showing the used hardware: